lean-mind/savvily-book-converter-python/README.md

 `brew install pandoc`

-Once it has been installed it, type the next command to install latex:
+Once it has been installed it, type the next command to install LaTeX:

 `brew install basictex`